core-wg/cocoa/draft-ietf-core-cocoa.md

 The state of the RTO estimators for an endpoint SHOULD be kept as long as possible.
 If other state is kept for the endpoint (such as a DTLS connection), it is very strongly RECOMMENDED to keep the RTO state alive at least as long as this other state.
-It MUST be kept for at least 255 s.
+[FICME] It MUST be kept for at least 255 s.

 If an estimator has a value that is lower than 1 s, and it is left